solaranamnesis/ottohahn/README.md

 As was suggested in the paper referred to, "the Richter-Thomson hypothesis of the origin of life on the earth has become a tangible reality!"

-## Timeline of Publications Pertaining to the Organic Origin Theory of the Chondrites
+## Timeline of Publications pertaining to the Organic Origin Hypothesis of the Chondrites

 ### 1834 - [On Meteor-Stones](https://github.com/solaranamnesis/Jacob-Berzelius) by Jacob Berzelius